RemyG/remyg.ovh/blog/_posts/2013-01-23-rgresponsive-a-responsive-wordpress-theme.md

 comments: false
 tags: [PHP, HTML, CSS, Wordpress]
 categories: [Web]
+deprecated: true
 ---

-{% include deprecated.html %}

 I've decided to create my own Wordpress theme, RGResponsive.

 You can find the sources for this theme *on GitHub*, and see it in action *on my blog*.